super-ming/Singapore-Neighborhood-Map/README.md

-#Neighborhood Map
+# Neighborhood Map

+## Overview

-This application uses Google Maps API to display a map of a neighborhood in Singapore.
+This application uses React and Google Maps API to display a map of a neighborhood in Singapore.
 It performs a search for nearby restaurants and returns information about the restaurant using Facebook Graph API.

+## Features

 Each restaurant is indicated by a marker on the map.
 An info window with available information about the restaurant can be activated by click or mouse